mar-quintas/todo-manager/README.md

   node @14.15.1

   Download the repo and in `/todo-manager` run `./start-todo-manager.sh`

+  You can optionally pass a "fast" argument to avoid the instalation process and only starting the virtual environment and servers `./start-todo-manager.sh fast`

   This will install Reacts requirements from ./package.json and start the server on localhost:3000